jenninge/jenninge.github.io/index.md

 I enhanced the project by reading an input file into a vector and performing CRUD operations on the vector.
 The operations I created included reading all data, reading a specific piece of data, updating data, and deleting data.
 The program can be easily adjusted based on the type of input file.
 The enhancement demonstrates my skills with data transformation, data structures, and well-defined functions.

 During this enhancement, I realized how much I have learned throughout this program.
 I found it much easier to debug the program and find where there were issues.
 It also demonstrated how important it is to test after each modification of the code.
 I struggled getting my validation code to work but after trial and error I was able to work through the problem and get a fully functional program.
+I achieved the following course outcomes by creating CRUD operations and demonstrating skills for data management.

 Course Outcomes achieved:
-3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+- Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

-4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+- Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

 [Original Project Link](https://github.com/jenninge/jenninge.github.io/tree/main/OriginalForEnhancementOne)